We’ve hit a new level of insanity in financial markets

 We are seeing a complete war on cash with governments going full out to seize whatever paper-based fiat they can (because we all know, only terrorists and never normal people pay in cash).

 At the same time we’ve seen a decade of quantitative easing from major central banks (US, EU, etc.) and in the case of Japan, there has been QE for decades.

-It’s creating crazy environment for investment where every asset class imaginable is at all time highs, and people are willing to invest in bonds which return a negative interest rate!
+It’s creating a crazy environment for investment where every asset class imaginable is at all-time highs, and people are willing to invest in bonds which return a negative interest rate!

 The market for cryptocurrency and ICO’s is going absolutely vertical at the moment.
 Bitcoin is trading at above 2000.
 A few weeks ago I wrote how several startups (without a product!) were raising 10’s of millions of dollars.
 That trend is somehow continuing, as since that newsletter a random startup (without a functioning product, only a POC) named Aragon raised 25 million in 15 minutes.
 Madness.